 Once reserved for grand estates and castles, house naming is a much more casual affair these days thanks to social media.
-House names can be like Twitter handles or vanity license plates: Another place to define your identity and communicate your personality and humor.
+House names can be like Twitter names or vanity license plates: Another place to define your identity and communicate your personality and humor.

 Personally, I've always loved the concept of giving your home a name, even if you don't live in a proper "manor."
 Heck, especially if you don't live in a manor.
 House names can still apply to a townhouse, apartment or studio, after all.
 It feels regal and stately and, yes, very fun.
 Cheap thrills are hard to come by these days.